 - Blanka Gallery of posters and prints

-- International Poster Gallery6
+- International Poster Gallery

-- Josef Müller-Brockmann Flickr gallery7
+- Josef Müller-Brockmann Flickr gallery

-- Swiss Graphic Design History Flickr gallery8
+- Swiss Graphic Design History Flickr gallery

-- International Typographic Style Flickr gallery9
+- International Typographic Style Flickr gallery

 How the Swiss Style Relates to the Web

 This style of graphic design was born in the institutional context.
 The majority of pieces from this movement are in the form of posters, stamps, institutional typographical identity, street signs, etc. In this sense, these artists are leveraging much more than just top-down communication, they’re creating user-friendly interfaces.